 You feel that telltale tingle at the back of your throat…your head hurts…and you can’t breathe.
-It’s official: You’re coming down with something.
+It’s official: You’re coming down with a cold.

-‘Tis the season for feeling sick.
+‘Tis the season for feeling sick — and you’re not alone.
 Every year, adults suffer from an average of two to three colds per year and an estimated five to 20 percent of Americans come down with the flu, typically between the months of October and March.

 Before you reach for the latest over-the-counter remedy in your medicine cabinet, head to your kitchen.
 While frequent hand washing, regular exercise and the flu shot are tried-and-true methods to fend off sickness, you can also bolster your immune systems with items found right in your pantry.
 “The most authentic way to fight a cold or flu is to eat foods that will help you build the healthy cells you need to feel better,” says Anita Mirchandani, MS, RD, CDN and spokesperson for the New York State Dietetic Association.